Rumble Run Warlock Shrine Guide

 |Warlock Cards||Neutral Cards|

-With Blood Pact, you will naturally want to play many spells as early as possible to gain an advantage from your Shrine as soon as possible.
+With Violet Illusionist or in play., you will naturally want to play many spells as early as possible to gain an advantage from your Shrine as soon as possible.
 However, it is important to keep 2 things in mind when doing so.
 Firstly, it is very easy to run out of cards, using your spells straight away will yield a short-term tempo advantage, but will lose you a long-term value game.
 Secondly, your Health is very important, especially against later bosses who begin with much higher Health than yourself.
-To overcome these, you should try to hold onto your spells until there is an opportune time to use them, whilst also making full use of Life Tap.
-Additionally, you should try to save your big power turns where you use many high-Cost spells for when you have Violet Illusionist or Leering Bat in play.
+To overcome these, you should try to hold onto your spells until there is an opportune time to use them, whilst also making full use of .
+Additionally, you should try to save your big power turns where you use many high-Cost spells for when you have

-To synergise with Blood Pact, you will want to focus on picking up high-Cost spells from your card buckets.
-Unfortunately, there are not many options available that are not removal or board clears.
-Two exceptions to this are Ectomancy and Bane of Doom, which you should pick up at every opportunity.
+To synergise with Ectomancy and Bane of Doom, which you should pick up at every opportunity.
 Secondly, you should make sure to pick up a supply of Lifesteal to ensure that your Health does not get too low from playing spells.
-You should look toward Hir'eeks Legion and Life Takers to try and pick up Mistress of Pain and Felsoul Inquisitor.
+You should look toward Hir'eeks Legion and Life Takers to try and pick up Queen of Pain and Felsoul Inquisitor.
 As both of these cards are demons, they are great targets for Bloodfury Potion, Demonfire, and Demonheart.
-Lastly, you should pick up as many Molten Giants as possible from A Dark Hand and Blood, as they will almost always be able to be played for free with your Shrine.
+Lastly, you should pick up as many Molten Giants as possible from A Dark Hand and Blood, as they will almost always be able to be played for free with your Shrine., you will want to focus on picking up high-Cost spells from your card buckets.
+Unfortunately, there are not many options available that are not removal or board clears.
+Two exceptions to this are

-When choosing Teammates after your second and fourth win, Leering Bat should always be your highest priority.
-With no other ways to get Violet Illusionists other than the one starting in your deck, it is important to stock up on immune effects to allow you to freely use your spells when necessary.
-If Leering Bat is not available, Dark Diviner should be your second choice, providing you with a full hand of spells that can be played with your Shrine.
-It is important to note that Blood Portal is not a good Teammate to have as it will cause you to rapidly burn through your Health with very little to show for it.
+When choosing Teammates after your second and fourth win, Violet Illusionists other than the one starting in your deck, it is important to stock up on immune effects to allow you to freely use your spells when necessary.
+If Leering Bat is not available, should be your second choice, providing you with a full hand of spells that can be played with your Shrine.
+It is important to note that is not a good Teammate to have as it will cause you to rapidly burn through your Health with very little to show for it.should always be your highest priority.
+With no other ways to get

-If you manage to defeat the first 6 bosses, you will have the ability to upgrade your Shrine.
-Fortified Spirit is a great first choice for your Shrine.
+If you manage to defeat the first 6 bosses, you will have the ability to upgrade your Shrine.is a great first choice for your Shrine.
 Its naturally high Health will allow it to absorb a lot of damage, leaving plenty of room for it to be healed.
-Alternatively, you can choose Boon Reaper to help refill your hand as you will be naturally burning through a lot of spells with the help of your Shrine.
+Alternatively, you can choose to help refill your hand as you will be naturally burning through a lot of spells with the help of your Shrine.

 |Warlock Cards||Neutral Cards|

-Dark Reliquary is a Shrine that will reward you for very inefficient play.
+Soulfire on your opponent's face or using Shriek on an empty board is greatly outweighed by the random Demons summoned by your Shrine and the tempo generated.
+Very often you will be able to get quick victories from the sheer tempo gained from the Shrine.is a Shrine that will reward you for very inefficient play.
 You should try and Discard your cards as quickly as possible, while not killing your own minions, to trigger its effect to summon you random Demons.
-In almost all cases, the value lost from wasting a Soulfire on your opponent's face or using Shriek on an empty board is greatly outweighed by the random Demons summoned by your Shrine and the tempo generated.
-Very often you will be able to get quick victories from the sheer tempo gained from the Shrine.
+In almost all cases, the value lost from wasting a

 You should prioritise picking cards from the Discard bucket at almost every opportunity.
 The effect of the Shrine means there is almost no drawback to filling your deck with as many Discard effects as possible.
-One exception to this is if High Priestess Jeklik is offered.
+One exception to this is ifis offered.
 Its strong synergy with Discard effects means you should always pick it whenever it is offered from the Life Takers and Taunt buckets.

 After your second and fourth win, you will have the option to add a special Teammate minion to your deck.
-You should always pick Ravenous Familiar whenever it is available.
+You should always pickwhenever it is available.
 Not only does it have very strong synergy with your Shrine, but the large number of Discard effects used makes it very likely you will end up Discarding any other Teammates picked.
-If Ravenous Familiar is not available, Dark Diviner is a solid second choice and will fill your hand up with spells that can be used as fodder for Discard effects.
+If Ravenous Familiar is not available, is a solid second choice and will fill your hand up with spells that can be used as fodder for Discard effects.

-After 6 wins, you will have the ability to choose from a random selection of powerful Shrine upgrades.
-Everlasting Devotion is an excellent first choice if it is available and will allow you to double up on your Shrine to make your Discard effects even more efficient.
-Alternatively, Boon Reaper is a great second choice and will help refill your hand to make up for the large number of cards you will be Discarding.
+After 6 wins, you will have the ability to choose from a random selection of powerful Shrine upgrades.is an excellent first choice if it is available and will allow you to double up on your Shrine to make your Discard effects even more efficient.
+Alternatively, is a great second choice and will help refill your hand to make up for the large number of cards you will be Discarding.

 |Warlock Cards||Neutral Cards|

-Hir'eek's Hunger will allow you to slowly chip away at your opponent's Health by deflecting many common self-damage effects like Flame Imp and Life Tap toward your opponent.
-However, the true power of the Shrine comes from powerful combos using Unlicensed Apothecary.
+Unlicensed Apothecary.
 As you only start with one copy in your deck, it is important to save it for the most opportune moment.
-When combined with cards like Fiendish Circle, it can be used to deal 20 damage before factoring the damage of any other cards you play.
-You should save up for these power turns while staying in control of the board to burst your way to victory.
+When combined with cards like , it can be used to deal 20 damage before factoring the damage of any other cards you play.
+You should save up for these power turns while staying in control of the board to burst your way to victory.will allow you to slowly chip away at your opponent's Health by deflecting many common self-damage effects like and toward your opponent.
+However, the true power of the Shrine comes from powerful combos using

-When choosing Teammates after your second and fourth victory, there are no options that have amazing synergy with Hir'eek's Hunger.
-However, Dark Diviner is great well-rounded pick and a solid first choice.
-Alternatively, if you end up taking a lot of self-damage while your Shrine is dead or lack board clears, Vile Necrodoctor is also a very good choice.
+When choosing Teammates after your second and fourth victory, there are no options that have amazing synergy with.
+However, is great well-rounded pick and a solid first choice.
+Alternatively, if you end up taking a lot of self-damage while your Shrine is dead or lack board clears, is also a very good choice.

 Once you reach 6 wins in a row, you will have the opportunity to choose from 1 of 3 random upgrades for your Shrine.
-Everlasting Devotion should be your first choice to allow you to double its effect for even more powerful combos with Unlicensed Apothecary and reducing your Shrine's downtime where you are forced to damage yourself.
-If that options is not available, Pact with the Loa is always a very reasonable second choice and will minimise the time you will have to go without having your Shrine in play.
+Unlicensed Apothecary and reducing your Shrine's downtime where you are forced to damage yourself.
+If that options is not available, is always a very reasonable second choice and will minimise the time you will have to go without having your Shrine in play.should be your first choice to allow you to double its effect for even more powerful combos with

 After each victory, you will be offered a choice of 3 different card buckets that you can add to your deck.
 Each bucket contains 3 cards that fit a certain theme and will help shape your deck in different ways.